jc695/tesla/README.md

 </p>

 ## Getting_Started
+This application has been programmed in `python 3.10.6`.
 This repo makes use of `Makefile` for run and compilation.
 This repo also makes use of `MICROMAMBA` to bootstrap fully functional conda-environments.
 It’s main usage is in continous integration pipelines: since it’s a single executable, it reduces dramatically bandwidth usage and provide fast operations.

 To get started, please git clone this repo.
 ```